subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 There are two ways in which features from image datasets can be extracted:

-1. All the images in the dataset (training, validation and test) are fed into *conv_base*, and the final tensors (of shape (5,5,1024)) is used as the new image representation.
+1. All the images in the dataset (training, validation and test) are fed into base model, and the final tensors are used as the new image representation.
 Note that the original images are no longer used in the rest of the model training and validation.
-2. The model incorporates both the pre-trained *conv_base* as well as the trainable portion.
+2. The model incorporates both the pre-trained base model as well as the trainable portion.
 Training is done using the image dataset, during which the weghts in the pre-trained portion are frozen.

 Method 1 leads to faster training, since the images don't have to be processed by the large MobileNet model.
 However it precludes the use of data augmentation.
 Method 2 on the other hand is slower since each image passes through the *conv-base* in the forward pass, however it allows the user to create new images on the fly during training using data augmentation.

-In this example we will use Method 1, please see Chollet Section 8.3 for an example of Method 2 as well as additional examples of Transfer Learning.
+In the following example we will use Method 1.

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet32.png)

 *Figure 17*

 The complete model is shown in Figure 17.
-During the pre-training phase, each image is passed through the MobileNet model, and its final output stored as the new training dataset.
+During the pre-training phase, each image is passed through the MobileNet model, and its final output of shape $5\times 5\times 1024$ is stored as the new training dataset.
 These extracted features are then converted into a vector using the Global Max Pooling operation and then sent through a simple Dense Feed Forward model with a single hidden layer with 256 nodes.

     Model: "model_2"
     _________________________________________________________________